 - 2.2 The Corporate Plan effectively acts as the driver, setting the focus and direction for the delivery of all Council services.
-In this way, future requirements can be predicted and future areas of significant expenditure can be identified and prioritised, not only in the light of service developments and the competing demands between different services, but also in pursuit of pre-defined corporate priorities. - 2.3 The Council has set out its vision for 2016-2020 in its current Corporate Plan.
-The Capital Programme is set having regard to the Council's corporate priorities, which are included in the Corporate Plan through the 4 well-being outcomes.
-These are as follows :-

-2.4 These outcomes demonstrate the Council's commitment to the Well-being of Future Generations Act which aims to improve the social, economic, environmental and cultural well-being of Wales and ensures that the needs of the present are met without compromising the ability of future generations to meet their own need.

-- 2.5 In developing the Corporate Plan, the Council has reflected on the way it works and has stated 5 principles it will follow.
-This new approach to working has been followed in developing this Capital Strategy and setting the capital programme.
-The 5 ways of working are :- - Looking to the long term The development of the capital programme and the Capital Strategy is a means of planning for the future and takes a strategic approach to ensure services are sustainable and that investments are affordable over the longer term and that future need and demand for services is understood; - Taking an integrated approach The Capital Strategy recognises that in setting the capital programme, working with partners is encouraged, as it allows the utilisation of funding from various sources, such as Welsh Government and S106 contributions, to deliver schemes; - Involving the population in decisions As part of the annual budget setting process there is engagement with residents, customers and partners.
-Prior to the implementation of certain capital schemes, consultation may also take place with the public which may in some cases be statutory; - Working in a collaborative way The Capital Strategy recognises that more can be achieved and better services can be provided by collaboration and it encourages this as a way of working in the future which includes providing funding to work with local communities; and - Understanding the root cause of issues and preventing them The Capital Strategy and the process for setting the capital programme is proactive and allows an understanding of the financial and operational issues to be considered together so that issues can be tackled at the source. - 2.6 Further detail can be found at Corporate Plan
+In this way, future requirements can be predicted and future areas of significant expenditure can be identified and prioritised, not only in the light of service developments and the competing demands between different services, but also in pursuit of pre-defined corporate priorities. - 2.3The Council had set out its vision for 2016-2020 in its current Corporate Plan however it is in the process of producing a new plan for the period 2020-2025 which it has recently finished consulting on.
+It is the intention to keep the existing vision and values however 4 new well-being objectives are being proposed.
+The Capital Programme should be set having regard to the Council's corporate priorities, which will be included in the Corporate Plan through the 4 objectives.
+These are as follows:- - To work with and for our communities; - To support learning, employment and sustainable economic growth; - To support people at home and in their community; and - To respect, enhance and enjoy our environment. - 2.4 These objectives demonstrate the Council's commitment to the Well-being of Future Generations Act which aims to improve the social, economic, environmental and cultural well-being of Wales and ensures that the needs of the present are met without compromising the ability of future generations to meet their own needs. - 2.5 In developing the Corporate Plan, the Council has reflected on the way it works and has stated 5 principles it will follow and these principles will remain for the new Corporate Plan.
+This approach to working has been followed in developing this Capital Strategy and setting the capital programme.
+The 5 ways of working are: - Looking to the long term The development of the capital programme and the Capital Strategy is a means of planning for the future and takes a strategic approach to ensure services are sustainable and that investments are affordable over the longer term and that future need and demand for services is understood; - Taking an integrated approach The Capital Strategy recognises that in setting the capital programme, working with partners is encouraged, as it allows the utilisation of funding from various sources, such as Welsh Government and S106 contributions, to deliver schemes: - Involving the population in decisions As part of the annual budget setting process there is engagement with residents, customers and partners.
+Prior to the implementation of certain capital schemes, consultation may also take place with the public which may in some cases be statutory;

+- Working in a collaborative way The Capital Strategy recognises that more can be achieved and better services can be provided by collaboration and it encourages this as a way of working in the future which includes providing funding to work with local communities; and - Understanding the root cause of issues and preventing them The Capital Strategy and the process for setting the capital programme is proactive and allows an understanding of the financial and operational issues to be considered together so that issues can be tackled at the source. - 2.6 The new Corporate Plan 2020-2025 will be published on the Council's website once approved by Council.